MR-DOS/Si5351-lib/README.md

 ----
 ## Overview
 This library can (contrary to most other libraries) completely utilize the features of Si5351-A/B/C-B (second generation of Si5351-A/B/C).
 Currently, it can set all of the properties of input stage, PLLs, Multisynths, CLKs and output stage.
-It can also set several undocumented features which (at least I think so) were not yet implemented anywhere else - for example turn off "fanout" of several internal signals or modify current of internal charge pump which drives the PLL.
+It can also set several undocumented features which (at least I think so) were not yet implemented anywhere else - for example turn off "fanout" of several internal signals or modify the capacitive load of the internal VCO.

 The approach of this library is not to completely abstract from the hardware of the PLL - you have to figure out the frequency plan yourself.
 This library handles all of the communication and formatting of the parameters and cuts off user from having to care about some details like switching between integer and fractional modes (this happens automatically inside the library).